slsa-framework/source-tool/README.md

 Status: in development

-## Policy & Design
+## Design

-[POLICY.md](POLICY.md) defines the rationale behind labeling a given commit at a particular SLSA level.
+[REQUIREMENTS_MAPPING.md](REQUIREMENTS_MAPPING.md) defines the rationale for how this tool meets the SLSA Source Requirements.

-[DESIGN.md](DESIGN.md) explains how the system works.
+[DESIGN.md](DESIGN.md) explains more specifically how the system works.

 ## SLSA Source VSAs